 - A. In order for an existing building to qualify as part of a tax credit project, the Applicant must acquire the building from an unrelated Person who: - 1.
-Has held the building for at least ten years at the time of the Application, and - 2.
-Did not make substantial improvements during that period that are subject to 60-month amortization under I.R.C. §167(k) or the Tax Reform Act of 1986 for buildings placed in service before July 30, 2008. - B. The 10-Year Rule may be waived by the United States Secretary of the Treasury in the case of distressed sales of certain federally-assisted projects, prepayment of mortgages that result in buildings being converted to market use, buildings acquired from failed depository institutions, and single family residences used for no other purpose than a principal residence by the Owner. - C. The legal opinion provided by counsel for the Applicant must provide a detailed analysis of the Placed in Service dates and acquisition dates for Projects submitting an Application in conjunction with the 10-Year Acquisition Credits. - D. An Appraisal that separates the appraised value of the land from the appraised value of the building must be submitted with the Application when 10-year Acquisition Credits will be claimed. - "A.R.S." means the Arizona Revised Statutes, as amended from time to time. - "Acquisition Credits" means the 4% Tax Credits (as announced monthly by the IRS) awarded by ADOH in connection with the acquisition costs of an existing building. - "Actual Age" means the number of years that have elapsed since construction of an improvement was completed; also called historical or chronological age. - "Administration Fee" means the \$1,500 fee due from the Applicant in the event the Applicant requests an interim underwriting or ADOH requires an additional underwriting due to, among other things, a Material Change.
-See Section 4.5. - "ADOH" means the Arizona Department of Housing, which is the housing credit agency authorized to allocate federal low-income housing Tax Credits in the State of Arizona pursuant to A.R.S.
-Section 35-728(B). - "Affiliate" means any Person or entity which directly or indirectly owns or controls another Person by having any family relationship, ownership interest or a Controlling Interest in that Person. - "Affordable Housing" means a multifamily residential rental development using one or any combination of the following funding sources: Low Income Housing Tax Credits; HUD HOME Investment Partnerships Sections 202, 207, 220, 223, 231, 811, and HOPE VI programs; Native American Housing Assistance and Self-Determination Act; USDA/RD Sections 514, 515, 516 and 538 programs; or the Arizona Housing Trust Fund. - "Allocation" means the award of Tax Credits by ADOH to the Owner of a LIHTC Project.
-The Allocation is set forth in a binding agreement between ADOH and the Owner. - "Allocation Year" means the calendar year for the current annual allocation authority for which LIHTC Applications are submitted.
+Has held the building for at least ten (10) years at the time of the Acquisition; and - 2.
+Did not make substantial improvements during that period that are subject to sixty (60) month amortization under I.R.C. §167(k) or the Tax Reform Act of 1986 for buildings placed in service before July 30, 2008. - B. The 10-Year Rule may be waived by the United States Secretary of the Treasury in the case of distressed sales of certain federally-assisted projects, prepayment of mortgages that result in buildings being converted to market use, buildings acquired from failed depository institutions and single family residences used for no other purpose than a principal residence by the Owner. - C. The legal opinion provided by counsel for the Applicant must provide a detailed analysis of the Placed in Service dates and acquisition dates for Projects submitting an Application in conjunction with the 10-Year Acquisition Credits. - D. An Appraisal that separates the appraised value of the land from the appraised value of the building must be submitted with the Application when 10-year Acquisition Credits will be claimed.

+"A.R.S." means the Arizona Revised Statutes, as amended from time to time.

+"Acquisition Credits" means the four percent (4%) Tax Credits (at the applicable percentage announced monthly by the IRS) awarded by ADOH in connection with the acquisition costs of an existing building.

+"Actual Age" means the number of years that have elapsed since construction of an improvement was completed; also called historical or chronological age.

+"Administration Fee" means the \$1,500 fee due from the Applicant in the event the Applicant requests an interim underwriting or ADOH requires an additional underwriting due to, among other things, a Material Change.
+See Section 4.5.